anoma/nspec/docs/architecture-2/networking/node/router/types/engine-advert-v1.md

 ## Purpose

 <!-- --8<-- [start:purpose] -->
-Advertisement of an engine that specifies the node where it is running.
+Advertisement of an engine instance that specifies its name, the node where it is running, and an optional hash key.
+This allows to derive the [[EngineIdentity]].
 <!-- --8<-- [end:purpose] -->

 ## Type